This page lists the features that are closely related to the hardware:

 The configuration is still available after changing the batteries.
 Wrong battery polarity is caught in hardware without damage.
 The overvoltage protection (both polarities) will make the relevant fuse melt down.
 Both power sources (wall plug adapter input and battery) feature their own fuse.

 - Technical data: 18 mA current draw in user mode, 81 mA when computing, 28 mA for the display backlight.
-NiMH batteries offer 1.25 V per cell, so they deliver the 5 V which the current draw is rated at.
+NiMH batteries offer 1.25 V per cell, so they deliver the 5 V that the current draw is rated at.

 - The batteries are NiMH batteries (AA size) with a nominal capacity of 2200 mAh each, and the usable capacity is 90 % of the nominal one.